 American (Know Nothing), American (1924), American (1969), American Populist, American Vegetarian Party, Anti-Masonic, Black Panther, Boston Tea, Citizens, Commonwealth Land, Constitutional Union, Democratic-Republican, Farmer–Labor, Federalist, Free Soil, Gold Democrats, Greenback, Independence (2007), Labor (1919), Labor (1996), Liberal Republican, Liberty, National Republican, National States’ Rights, National Union, Natural Law, New Alliance, Nullifier, Opposition, Populist (People’s), Progressive (1912), Progressive (1924), Progressive (1948), Raza Unida, Readjuster, Silver, Silver Republican, Socialist, Socialist Labor, States Rights (Dixiecrat), Union, U.S. Labor, Whig, Youth International

-The Real Opposition: A Discussion of Third Parties
+A Discussion on Third Parties

 America’s third party activists are in an ongoing struggle to reach the public and even to appear on election ballots at local, state and federal levels.
 For the latest news on the struggle for ballot access for smaller parties see our Third Party Access articles or our articles on independent candidates, Occupy Wall Street, and the Tea Party.

-According to Winger, four parties have the best election record outside the Democratic and Republican Party duopoly:
+Four parties have the best election record outside the Democratic and Republican Party duopoly:

 - Libertarian Party – Libertarianism, laissez-faire, pro-civil rights, anti-war